 An exhibition about being watched.
-The Peeled Eye opens September 17th at Wave Pool with a special extension opening at FotoFocus’s ArtHub on October 5th.
+The Peeled Eye opened September 17th at Wave Pool with a special extension opening at FotoFocus’s ArtHub on October 5th.

 In our contemporary culture, the internet, the logic of algorithmic processing, social media and surveillance are conditions of our everyday existence.
-The Peeled Eye investigates the idea of constant supervision and the immense amount of data and images that emerge from it.
-The artists in this exhibition seek to discover and understand how we are being watched and what this surveillance produces.
-The artists selected have chosen to appropriate images and content created by these outside sources, whether it be Google, social media, or surveillance cameras, and make artwork that reflects humanity in this unique place in time under the surveillance machine.
+The Peeled Eye investigated the idea of constant supervision and the immense amount of data and images that emerge from it.
+The artists in this exhibition sought to discover and understand how we are being watched and what this surveillance produces.
+The artists selected chose to appropriate images and content created by these outside sources, whether it be Google, social media, or surveillance cameras, and make artwork that reflects humanity in this unique place in time under the surveillance machine.

-Includes artists Bill Brown, Paolo Cirio, Mishka Henner, Will Knipscher, Andy Marko, and Doug Rickard at Wave Pool's Gallery.
-Also see a special extension of this exhibition with installations by Pierre Derks, Marc Governanti, and Potter-Belmar Labs at the FotoFocus ArtHub from October 5th-9th.
+Included artists Bill Brown, Paolo Cirio, Mishka Henner, Will Knipscher, Andy Marko, and Doug Rickard at Wave Pool's Gallery.
+Also a special extension of this exhibition with installations by Pierre Derks, Marc Governanti, and Potter-Belmar Labs at the FotoFocus ArtHub from October 5th-9th.

 Paulo Cirio takes photo documentation provided publically through google maps and removes the figures only to literally place them back on the street.
 His life-sized printed figures attempt to challenge our idea of what is real and how limiting it is that we take these digital images as permanent truths.
 Cirio is printing and installing a new set of 6 Street Ghost images that are being installed around Camp Washington.
 These figures are found on Google street view, printed life-size, and installed in real life at their Google Street View location.
 In the gallery he is providing a map of where to find these images as well as documentation of the work.